jviszlai/swiper/README.md

 using `pip` (with the `requirements.txt`) file or using `poetry` (with the `pyproject.toml` file).

-### Potential issues

-- Some users have reported issues installing the `tweedledum` dependency with the following error message: `Could NOT find nlohmann_json: Found unsuitable version "X.X.X", but required is at least "3.9.0"`.
-This occurs if you already have `nlohmann_json` installed on your system.
-If you encounter this, you need to manually install 3.9.0+ and retry.
+If you run into issues installing the `tweedledum` package, note that this depends on some C++ libraries that may need to be manually reinstalled if the version on your PC is too old.

 ## Organization
 ```